tetratelabs/wazero/wasm/jit/README.md

 To summarize, every function call is achieved by returning back to Go code (`engine.exec`'s main loop) with some continuation infor, and enter the callee native code (or host functions) from there.
 That, of course, comes with a bit of overhead because each function call is implemented by two steps (returning back to `jitcall` callsite AND entering `jitcall` again) vs just `call` instruction (or `jmp`) in usual native codes.

-Note that this mechanism is a minimal PoC impl, so in the near future, we achieve the function calls without returning back to `engine.exec`'s main loop and instead `jmp` directly to the callee native code.
+Note that this mechanism is a minimal PoC impl, so in the near future, we would achieve the function calls without returning back to `engine.exec`'s main loop and instead `jmp` directly to the callee native code.